-This deliverable, where the first version is to be delivered in month 8 of the project, describes the user needs in the context of the Co-Living project.
+This initial version of this deliverable describes the user needs in the context of the Co-Living project.
 The user needs are described in relation to the three main categories of: Care & Wellness, Guidance and Mobility Monitoring.
-These requirements (see section 2.2) build the foundation of the design considerations (see section 3) and the actual design (see section 4).
+These requirements (see Section 2.2) build the foundation of the design considerations (see Section 3) and the actual design (see Section 4).